jhsu802701/rails_from_scratch_rails5/03-02-quick_testing.md

 </body>
 </html>
 ```
-* Enter the command "test".
+* Enter the command "test1".
 Now the tests in the file test/integration/test2_test.rb pass.
 * Enter the command "sh git_check.sh" to verify that all tests pass.
 * Enter the following commands:
 ```